zhangjinpeng87/pd/.github/pull_request_template.md

 -->
 Issue Number: Close #xxx

-### What is changed and how it works?
+### What is changed and how does it work?

 <!--

-You could use "commit message" code block to add more description to the final commit message.
+You could use the "commit message" code block to add more description to the final commit message.
 For more info, check https://github.com/tikv/pd/blob/master/CONTRIBUTING.md#format-of-the-commit-message.

 -->